 The wonderful thing about Direct Mail in the non-profit world is the ability to measure response.
 We talk about that all the time.
 All the advantages of good Direct Mail are lost if you can’t keep track of what you’re doing.
 As a result, this requires an investment of time, efficient computer system – the forethought of key-coding the different segments on the response card.

 Non-profits need to create their team to get the job done.

 Whether you work with an Agency or do it yourself with a List House and Mail Shop, you need to be knowledgeable about the process.
 Make them your partners.
 If you have a new creative piece, run it past the mail house to make sure it conforms to the most up-to-date postal guidelines.

 Let’s face it, a book can be written about each one of these points.
-This brief synopsis is meant to give you a starting off point, so you can knowledgeable about the many factors that go into a successful Direct Mail campaign in the non-profit world.
+This brief synopsis is meant to give you a starting off point.
+You need to be knowledgeable about the many factors that go into a successful Direct Mail campaign in the non-profit world.

-One last thing to leave you with – to be successful, you need to commit to an on-going program.
-Always remember – Direct Mail is a process – it’s not an event.
+To be successful, you need to commit to an on-going program.
+Consider Stewardship.
+Think lifetime value.
+You want to keep your donors.
+Above all, always remember – Direct Mail is a process – it’s not an event.